As teens dominate figure skating, Mariah Bell, 25, proves persistence pays off

 The only problem?
 Arutyunyan says he wouldn’t answer the phone.

 “There is no reason,” he remembers thinking.
-Because he assumed Bell probably wouldn’t have more than a couple years left in her skating career, he didn’t think he could help much in that short window.
+Because he assumed Bell probably wouldn’t have more than a few years left in her skating career, he didn’t think he could help much in that short window.
 But she called again, then asked to meet in person when she was in town for a competition — persistence that he compared to a monk sitting through the wind and snow outside a chosen monastery.

 “They can sit for months and months and months,” Arutyunyan said.
-“They say, ‘No, we want [to be] here.
+“They say: ‘No, we want [to be] here.
 We want this one.
 We don’t want the other one.’
 That’s [how] she convinced me to take her.”

 Bell remembers “kind of feeling like I wasn’t going to take no for an answer,” because she wholeheartedly believed she could go further in this sport.
-After starting to work with Arutyunyan, she won the bronze medal at U.S. nationals the following year and made the world championships team for the first time.
+After starting to work with Arutyunyan, she won the bronze medal at the U.S. nationals the following year and made the world championships team for the first time.
 She gradually climbed closer to the top of women’s figure skating in the United States, but entering her ninth season as a senior skater, Bell had no national titles, world championship medals or Olympic berths.

 And then, finally, last month, she reached that peak, winning the national championships to secure a spot on this Olympic team.
 In doing so, she became the oldest U.S. women’s figure skater at the Games in nearly a century.
 Bell doesn’t focus on her age, but she doesn’t mind her title as the 25-year-old Olympian because hopefully, she said, it allows others to believe they can make it here — even while teenagers, especially from Russia, continue to dominate the medal podiums.